-By the end of the semester you will increase your ability to communicate your thoughts in German - both orally and in writing - and have a stronger knowledge of German grammar.
-We also hope that you will have developed sensitivity to some of the issues and problems of life in contemporary German-speaking countries.
-During this semester you will learn more about German-speaking cultures through a variety of texts and contexts such as communication and cyber mobbing, fashion trends, nature, travelling.
+By the end of the semester you should be able to read authentic texts and understand video segments on a variety of topics.
+You will increase your ability to communicate your thoughts in German - both orally and in writing - and have a stronger knowledge of German grammar.
+You should also be able to talk and write in German about a variety of topics such as assessing things, talking about advantages and disadvantages, giving advice, describing people and relationships, and discussing your interests.
 The course places a large emphasis on students becoming autonomous learners.
 Regular discussion and practice of grammatical structures will help you monitor your own spoken and written output, as well as further develop useful language learning strategies.